 It is very possible that the players don’t find out about all this backstory.
 Unless the players somehow talk/intimidate this out of Martin, they won’t know about the Lord’s history as Martin chooses not to reveal any of this information.
 The handouts are nice but even they don’t give the complete backstory.
 While I don’t feel it’s always necessary for players to understand everything about every story, especially in a campaign where unknown information could result in future plothooks.
 But if you run this adventure as a one-off, it would be advisable to have Martin be a bit more forthcoming with his knowledge.

 This adventure module can be very atmospheric if you want and the creators provide quite a lot of suggestions on how to do that.
 I would suggest that you focus on a number of encounters (investigating the tower, Agin turning, finding the dead wolf and diseased undead, investigating the prison/finding Lord Stieber) and really ramp up the tension during those.

-As the GM you might want to keep a number of things in mind if you plan to run this adventure:
+As the GM you might want to keep a number of things in mind if you plan to run Martin’s Fortune: